scottbri/PyVMAX/README.md

-PyMAX REST API for EMC VMAX
+PyVMAX REST API for EMC VMAX
 ===========================

 Example implementation of a python REST client for EMC Unisphere for VMAX